bomtall/chip-shop/setup/hdd.md

    ```
    Replace `$USER` with the desired user if needed.

-## Conclusion
+## Complete

-You have successfully added, partitioned, formatted, and mounted a new HDD in your Ubuntu system.
+The above steps, partitioned, formatted, and mounted a new HDD.
 The drive is now accessible and mounted persistently.